Choosing the best eCommerce platform is not an easy task.

 Keep also in mind that you can’t change your site template once you have published your site, which is a big drawback.

 Wix is subscription-based and offers different packages.
-Their paid plans are $5-$25/month.
-You need to pick at least the E-commerce plan to get online store capabilities.
-That one starts from $17/month.
+Their paid eCommerce plans are $23-$49/month.
+The cheapest eCommerce plan starts from $17/month.

 2. SiteBuilder – Best for Beginners